 So, with the help of the great me – Dr. Ice cream, let’s begin our lessons!

 So, Does Ice Cream Go Bad?

 For the question of whether your ice cream can go bad or not, the answer is yes.
-Like many other foods, ice cream will go bad over time.
+No matter what versions of ice cream you have, like many other foods, it will go bad over time.

 For an unopened ice cream, the best way to check for its shelf life is the best-by date printed on the packaging body.
 If the packaging is fully preserved without any tear off or broken, just use it before the expiration day.

 About the opened ice cream, as long as you eat it quickly, the taste and the quality will be at its peak.

 If you want it to wait in the freezer for some period of time, 2 or 4 months is the appropriate time for it.